 State law limits investments in commercial paper and corporate bonds to the top two ratings issued by nationally recognized statistical rating organizations (NRSROs).
 The Village does not have an investment policy that further limits its investment options.
-As of April 30, 2015, the Illinois Metropolitan Investment Fund (IMET) was not rated and the Illinois Funds Investment Pool (IFIP) was rated AAA by Moody's and Standard & Poor's.
+As of April 30, 2016, the Illinois Metropolitan Investment Fund (IMET) was not rated and the Illinois Funds Investment Pool (IFIP) was rated AAA by Standard & Poor's.